Lou Reed: 2000–2012: Rock and ambient experimentation

 In December that year, Reed played a series of shows at St. Ann's Warehouse, Brooklyn, based on Berlin.
 Reed played with guitarist Steve Hunter, who played on the original album and Rock 'n' Roll Animal, and was joined by singers Anohni and Sharon Jones.
 The show was produced by Bob Ezrin, who also produced the original album, and Hal Willner.
 The show played at the Sydney Festival in January 2007 and in Europe during June and July 2007.
 The album version of the concert, entitled Berlin: Live at St. Ann's Warehouse, and a live film recording of these concerts were both released in 2008.
 In April 2007, he released Hudson River Wind Meditations, an album of ambient meditational music.
 It was released on the Sounds True record label.
 In June 2007, he performed at the Traffic Festival 2007 in Turin, Italy, a five-day free event organized by the city.
 In the same month "Pale Blue Eyes" was included in the soundtrack of the French-language film, The Diving Bell and the Butterfly.
-In August 2007, Reed recorded "Tranquilize" with the Killers in New York City, a duet with Brandon Flowers for the B-side/rarities album Sawdust.
+In August 2007, Reed recorded "Tranquilize" with The Killers in New York City, a duet with Brandon Flowers for the B-side/rarities album Sawdust.

 On October 2 and 3, 2008, he introduced his new group, which was later named Metal Machine Trio, at the Walt Disney Concert Hall Complex in Los Angeles.
-The trio featured Ulrich Krieger (saxophone) and Sarth Calhoun (electronics), and played improvized instrumental music inspired by Metal Machine Music.
+The trio featured Ulrich Krieger (saxophone) and Sarth Calhoun (electronics), and played improvised instrumental music inspired by Metal Machine Music.
 Recordings of the concerts were released under the title The Creation of the Universe.
 The trio played at New York's Gramercy Theatre in April 2009, and appeared as part of Reed's band at the 2009 Lollapalooza.

 Reed provided the voice of Maltazard, the villain in the 2009 Luc Besson animated/live-action feature film Arthur and the Revenge of Maltazard and appeared as himself in Wim Wenders' 2008 film Palermo Shooting.

 Reed played "Sweet Jane" and "White Light/White Heat" with Metallica at Madison Square Garden during the twenty-fifth anniversary celebration of the Rock and Roll Hall of Fame on October 30, 2009.
 In 2010, Reed featured on the song "Some Kind of Nature" with virtual band Gorillaz, from their third studio album Plastic Beach.
 In October 2011, Metallica and Reed released the collaboration album Lulu.
 It was based on the "Lulu" plays by the German playwright Frank Wedekind (1864–1918).
 The album received mixed and mainly negative reviews from music critics.
-Reed joked that he had no fans left.
+Reed joked that he had no fans left after Metal Machine Music.
 The album debuted at No. 36 on the Billboard 200 with first-week sales of 13,000 copies, and went on to sell 280,000 copies worldwide.